The Commish: Production

 Chiklis' character, Tony Scali, was at least ten years older than Chiklis' age at the time.
 At one point, the network, worried that Chiklis' weight loss would affect the ratings, reportedly asked him to stuff his clothing.
 He also was encouraged not to shave his head to look older.

-Although set in the fictional town of Eastbridge in the Hudson Valley, New York, the show was filmed in and around Vancouver, British Columbia, mainly in Vancouver and North Vancouver.
+Although set in the fictional town of Eastbridge in the Hudson Valley, New York, the show was filmed in Vancouver, British Columbia.

 The character Tony Scali was based on the real-life 30th Commissioner of New York City's Department of Correction, Anthony Schembri, the son of an Italian immigrant, who grew up in Brooklyn.
 Schembri recalls incidents such as his deflecting a man intent on suicide from wanting to jumping off of a roof: “I asked him if he had a permit to jump off.”
 This means of diversion, used in the series premiere, characterizes Scali’s modus operandi.
-Schembri later served as the Secretary of the Florida Department of Juvenile Justice under Governor Jeb Bush, as the Citrus County Florida County Administrator, and later still as an advisor to India’s Centre for Criminology and Public Policy Committee.
+Schembri later served as the Secretary of the Florida Department of Juvenile Justice under Governor Jeb Bush, as the Citrus County, Florida, County Administrator, and later still as an advisor to India’s Centre for Criminology and Public Policy Committee.

 Schembri was "discovered" after being a technical consultant for the TV series (while serving as the Police Commissioner of Rye, New York).
 The show was unrealistic in that Tony Scali the police commissioner, working as Schembri had done while he was a Brooklyn detective, would do many things a real-life police commissioner doesn't (such as personally chase criminals and investigate crimes).

 Though the series was originally slated to air on CBS, unresolved casting differences led Stephen J. Cannell to cease pre-production with that network.
 Eventually, Cannell took the series to ABC and it won the ratings war with CBS for that time slot (Saturday nights at 10pm).

 Actor Jason Alexander said he had been offered a role on the show, but turned it down as the TV show he was already cast in — Seinfeld, where he played George Costanza — got picked up for another season and went on to become one of the most successful sitcoms in history.

 Home media

 Anchor Bay Entertainment released the first two seasons of The Commish on DVD in Region 1 in 2004–2005.
 Because of poor sales, these releases were discontinued and no further seasons were made available.

 In 2009, Mill Creek Entertainment acquired the rights to several Stephen J. Cannell series, including The Commish.
-They have subsequently re-released the first two seasons.
+They subsequently re-released the first two seasons.

 On October 12, 2010, Mill Creek released The Commish: The Complete Series on DVD in Region 1.
-The 17-disc set features all 94 episodes of the series on DVD for the very first time.
+The 17-disc set features all 94 episodes of the series on DVD for the first time.

 In August 2022, Visual Entertainment released The Commish: The Complete Series on DVD in Region 1.

 In Region 4, Beyond Home Entertainment has released the first four seasons on DVD in Australia.